 These are just the apps I was able to test quickly, there might be others but most of them have a non-starter property.

 The open calendar, task and notes space is very fragmented due to old protocols, wildly varying implementations and a lack of cross-platform support libraries.
 It’s a challenge to find a combination of storage server and clients that work well together on all platforms.
-To this day I did not succeed in finding a combination that satisfies all my requirements, aside from notes using WebDAV+Joplin.

 So for now, I will probably start by setting up WebDAV+Joplin for notes, and keep using Google Calendar and Todoist for calendars and tasks until I figure out a complete solution.